 Let me begin by saying this: there’s no easy way to handle a catastrophic bug, or even a small-detail bug, on demo day.
 That piece of software you have been working on, will at some point, embarrass you.
 What matters is how you mitigate the chances of things blowing up in your face when you least need it.

-Based on our humble and insignificant experience, these are the steps we’ve taken throughout our processes than can help lower the chances of a complete bug-triggered meltdown on demo day.
+Based on our humble and insignificant experience, these are the steps we’ve taken throughout our processes that can help lower the chances of a complete bug-triggered meltdown on demo day.